laradock/laradock/README.md

 > Laradock It's like Laravel Homestead but for Docker instead of Vagrant.

-Laradock and [Homestead](https://laravel.com/docs/master/homestead) both gives you a complete virtual development environments.
+Laradock and [Homestead](https://laravel.com/docs/master/homestead) both give you complete virtual development environments.
 (Without the need to install and configure every single software on your own Operating System).

 - Homestead is a tool that controls Vagrant for you (using Homestead special commands).
 And Vagrant manages your Virtual Machine.